[SNS Commonality] First SNS Official Account Meetup! [I want to say it soon]

 After a quick greeting and toast, Beyond Fujisawa spoke in the first session

-what a zero-name-known server company did to get likes , the types of content I post on the social media accounts I currently use.
+"What a server company with zero name recognition did to get likes,"introduces, to the best of my ability, the kinds of content I post on my current social media accounts.

 Session 2